ademerlis/ademerlis.github.io/_posts/2023-06-03_trimmomaticvscutadapt.md

 Before going further down this rabbit hole, let's circle back to the original goal, which was to determine differences between Trimmomatic and Cutadapt.
 From what I can tell, there aren't many differences.
 The only difference I can find is that Trimmomatic is newer than cutadapt (2014 vs 2011) (https://arxiv.org/pdf/2109.03625.pdf).

 I guess I can run both and see which works better?

+here is the link for the available adapters on Trimmomatic: https://github.com/timflutre/trimmomatic/tree/master/adapters